Hartford Institute Logo

 Biographical Sketch and Interests

 You can also find the text of two talks I gave on religion and the Internet, one on issues of spirituality and cyberspace and the other on the use of the Internet by religious organizations and a report on a mini-study my students and I did with church webmasters.
+More writing about churches and Internet technologies will soon be on the web.

 I have also posted one of my articles about the relationship between homosexuality and Evangelicalism on the site.
 You can also read more about my co- edited book, Gay Religion